You must be signed in to read the rest of this article.

 relative biologic effectiveness – compares the biologic effectiveness of any type of radiation to a test radiation to produce the same effect

-rem – stands for roentgen equivalent man; a unit of radiation dose equivalent.
+rem – roentgen equivalent man; a unit of radiation dose equivalent.

 roentgen – x-ray quantity based on the ability of x-rays or gamma rays to ionize air; expressed as R or coulomb per kilogram; named for Wilhelm Conrad Roentgen